lakshaykarnwal/CourseManagement-API/README.md

 Made an api to manage courses.\
 Deployed using Heroku: https://powerful-island-03920.herokuapp.com/

-This is a test api for the Reyna Health application

 Test data:
 An array of 3 courses is used as test data